-- The Faculty Board will ensure that the TER is regularly evaluated, assessing at least for the purpose of monitoring and if necessary adapting the student workload - the amount of time students need to complete their duties as set out therein. - 2.
+- 1. The Faculty Board is responsible for regular evaluation of these Regulations and in any case takes into account for the purpose of monitoring and, if necessary, adjusting the student workload the resulting time commitment for the student. - 2.
 The Faculty Board evaluates the teaching in the master's degree programme as follows: - course unit evaluations - programme evaluations